ElishaMendez/Compounding-Workflow-Analysis-Pharmacy-Operations-Project-/README.md

 # Compounding Workflow Analysis (Pharmacy Operations Project)

 ## Background and Overview
-Compounding pharmacy workflows are shaped by close coordination between multiple teams, primarily the compounding team responsible for production and the shipping schedule team responsible for coordinating delivery timelines.
-In addition to scheduling, the shipping team managed inbound and outbound calls related to order confirmations, delivery changes, and time-sensitive requests, which directly influenced daily workflow priorities.
+Compounding pharmacy workflows are shaped by close coordination between multiple teams, primarily the compounding team responsible for production and the shipping schedule team responsible for managing delivery timelines.
+The shipping team also handled inbound and outbound calls related to order confirmations, delivery changes, and time-sensitive requests, which directly influenced daily workflow priorities.

 This project analyzes workflow data created through this cross-team interaction to understand how scheduling decisions, communication volume, and production capacity align in practice.
-Using historical compounding and scheduling data, the analysis identifies patterns, constraints, and opportunities to improve workflow balance and create more predictable daily operations.
+The analysis focuses on:

+- Examining how batch scheduling and production timing impact daily workflow efficiency
+- Identifying bottlenecks in high-volume products such as single ingredient and multi ingredient creams
+- Evaluating how collaboration between the compounding team and shipping schedule team affects workflow balance
+- Using data to recommend adjustments in production sequencing to reduce queue buildup and improve operational flow

 Tools: Excel, Power Bi, Compounding Calendar, Data Cleaning, Trend Analysis, Capacity Planning